 Recently retired from his position as Senior Vice President for Innovation, Strategy, and Technology at Berklee College of Music, where he served for 41 years, David is an internationally known expert in music technology, and synthesizers in particular.
 David was the founding chair of the Electronic Production and Design major at Berklee, and has consulted for many musical instrument manufacturers including Korg and was involved as an advisor on the re-release of the ARP2600 FS and the new ARP2600 M. David began his work with synthesizers on the ARP2500, and he purchased his first synthesizer, an ARP2600 and 1601 sequencer in 1977.
 He became friends with Alan R Pearlman and David Friend, and provided advice and feedback to ARP on instruments beginning in 1978.
 He is currently Board Chair for the Alan R. Pearlman Foundation.

-Its dedicated case not only protects your instrument, but also makes it easier to transport, thanks to its custom casters with special anti-shock damping technology.
-There is also enough space to carry other gear together, like your favourite volca, SQ-64 or MIDI controller!
+The dedicated case not only protects your instrument, but also makes it easier to transport, thanks to its custom casters with special anti-shock damping technology.
+There is also enough space to carry other gear together, like your favorite volca, SQ-64 or MIDI controller!